What is Solicitor Certification for Apostille Legalisation?

 Documents That Usually Do Not Require Solicitor Certification

-- UK birth certificates and marriage certificates
+- UK birth and marriage certificates

 - Court-issued documents